Yourco Logo

 Role Clarity

 New hires decide quickly whether they can succeed in the job you hired them to do.
+"I know what is expected of me at work" is Q01 on Gallup's Q12 engagement survey, the most foundational of the 12 items and consistently among the lowest-rated by employees worldwide.
+Mismatched expectations are the single largest driver of early exits at 30.3%, according to Enboarder's 2025 HR Leader Survey.
 Clarity around duties is one of the strongest predictors of early productivity.
 Ask questions like:

 • "Do you understand what success looks like in your role?"